Latest News

 In 2025, major Asian economies such as China, India and Japan, and Vietnam, had cleaned up their energy generation systems more than the United States or Europe.
 This would lead to a divergence of momentum in the East-West energy transition in 2026.

-According to data from the energy think tank "Ember", the United States is the only major market that has increased the carbon intensity of its power generation in comparison to the previous year.
+According to Ember's data, during the first 10 month of 2025 the United States was the only major market that increased the carbon intensity of its power generation in comparison to the previous year.

 The CO2 emissions of European power companies have increased this year in comparison to 2024.
 China, India and Japan have also seen a decline year-to date.